 Speech and language therapists use techniques to enhance language development and improve communication skills.
 This can be very beneficial in managing repetitive speech in individuals with ASD.

 While these are broad strategies, every person with ASD has unique needs and abilities.
-It’s important that any intervention should be personalized and carried out at the individual’s pace.
+Any intervention must be personalized and carried out at the individual’s pace.
 Consult a healthcare provider or speech and language therapist for a tailored approach to managing repetitive speech.

 More from the blog: